 ANSI/ESD S20.20 and IEC 61340-5-1 require a written compliance verification plan, however, your company has the flexibility to determine how best to design the plan.
-Test procedures are described in ESD TR53-01-06 Compliance Verification of ESD Protective Equipment and Materials which is available as complimentary download from www.ESDA.org.
+Test procedures are described in ESD TR53 which is available as complimentary download from www.ESDA.org.
 The objective is to identify if significant changes in ESD equipment and materials performance have occurred over time.
-Each user will need to develop their own set of test frequencies based on the critical nature of those ESD sensitive items handled and the risk of failure for the ESD protective equipment and materials.
+Each user will need to develop their own set of test frequencies based on the critical nature of those ESDS items handled and the risk of failure for the ESD protective equipment and materials.